 In the same frying pan, add the olive oil, garlic and chilli.
 Turn on the heat to medium and when it’s sizzling, add the butter and the sage leaves and stir for 20 seconds until the butter has melted.

-Quickly empty it onto two place, with a dollop of ricotta on top and more parmesan.
-The ricotta.
+Quickly empty it onto two plates, with a dollop of ricotta on top and more parmesan.